keolo/keolo-com/content/posts/spec-driven-development.md

    └─────────┘
 ```

-In an AI-assisted workflow, TDD is the antidote to model hallucination:
+When you tell an LLM "build feature X," it gives you code that compiles and looks right at a glance.
+But when you hand it a failing test based on a Given/When/Then scenario:
-- **Objective harness**: When you hand an agent a failing test alongside a Given/When/Then scenario, the model doesn't need to guess whether its implementation works.
-It has an objective test harness to run against.
+- **No guessing**: The model doesn't need to estimate whether its code works.
+It runs the test suite.
+Green means pass; red means try again.
-- **Fast feedback loop**: The agent iterates in red-green cycles, executing local test runners until assertions pass.
+- **Fast feedback**: The agent iterates in red-green cycles, fixing bugs against real compiler errors and test assertions.
-- **Scope containment**: Because tests enforce exact spec scenarios, the model cannot arbitrarily invent unrelated features or refactor untouched subsystems.
+- **Contained scope**: Because the tests verify exact requirements, the model is much less likely to wander off and rewrite untouched subsystems.

-### Automated Hygiene & Definition of Done (DoD)
+### Definition of Done (DoD)

-Before an implementation slice can be submitted or merged, it must clear the **Definition of Done (DoD)** gate:
+Before opening a PR or merging into trunk, the branch must pass the **Definition of Done (DoD)**:
-- All unit, integration, and contract tests pass.
+- All unit, integration, and contract tests pass without skips.
-- Repository maintenance tasks (`make maintain`, linters, code formatters, documentation link validators) execute cleanly.
+- Repository checks (`make maintain`, linters, formatters, and link checkers) run clean.
-- Unfinished or high-impact features are wrapped safely behind dark feature flags (`default: false`).
+- In-progress or risky features are tucked behind feature flags (`default: false`).

-Each completed task yields a small, focused Pull Request merged continuously into trunk.
+Keep PRs small.
+Land each completed task directly into trunk behind a flag instead of letting massive feature branches drift for weeks.

 ---

-## 3. Learn: Telemetry, Knowledge Codification & Archival
+## 3. Learn: Telemetry, Knowledge & Archival

-Shipping code to production is not the end of the lifecycle.
-The **Learn** stage closes the loop between deployed software and future planning.
+Deploying code isn't where things end.
+The **Learn** stage connects real-world production results back to your next round of planning.

 ```mermaid
 flowchart TD